peterkhe1999/CheatSheet/OSCP/README.md

 When requesting the service ticket from the domain controller, no checks are performed to confirm whether the user has any permissions to access the service hosted by the SPN.
 These checks are performed as a second step only when connecting to the service itself.

-=> If we know the SPN to target, request a service ticket for it from the domain controller
+=> With the SPN to target, request a service ticket for it from the domain controller.
 The service ticket is encrypted using the SPN's password hash.

-If we are able to request the ticket and decrypt it using brute force or guessing -> crack the cleartext password of the service account.
+Request the ticket and decrypt it using brute force or guessing => cleartext password of the service account.

 => If the domain contains high-privilege service accounts with **weak passwords**

-However, if the SPN runs in the context of a computer account, a managed service account, or a group-managed service account, the password will be randomly generated, complex, and 120 characters long, making cracking infeasible.
-The same is true for the krbtgt user account which acts as service account for the KDC.
+However, if the SPN runs in the context of a computer account, a managed service account, or a group-managed service account, the password will be randomly generated, making cracking infeasible.
+The same is true for the **krbtgt** user account which acts as service account for the KDC.

 If we have **GenericWrite** or **GenericAll** permissions on another AD user account, we could reset the user's password but this may raise suspicion.